EastEnders: Sharon and Keanu are back on - Ben to catch them at the Arches

 EastEnders: Sharon and Keanu are back on – Ben to catch them at the Arches

-Sharon and Keanu reignited their secret affair on tonight’s EastEnders when they got passionate in the Arches.
-The pair were seen ripping each other’s clothes off in Tuesday’s cliffhanger scene, with Keanu unaware that Louise is still pregnant with his baby.
+Sharon and Keanu reignited their secret affair in EastEnders on Tuesday 14th May when they got passionate in the Arches.
+The pair were seen ripping each other’s clothes off in the cliffhanger scene, with Keanu unaware that Louise is still pregnant with his baby.

 The illicit tryst is sure to infuriate those fans who have already branded Sharon “a snake” on social media for taking Louise to an abortion clinic in Monday’s episode of the BBC1 soap.
 As for Keanu – just how will he react should he discover that Louise never actually had the termination after all?